Mortens4444/KnightsTale/README.md

 Tests for the game.

 ## Chess.WinForms
+Graphical interface to play the chess game created with Windows.Forms framework.

+## Chess.Wpf
-Graphical interface to play the chess game.
+Graphical interface to play the chess game created with Windows Presentation Foundation framework.

 ## KnightsTaleUci
 UCI (Universal Chess Interface)